IANNASSER/IANNASSER.github.io/README.md

 # Roy Ian Nasser | Cybersecurity Portfolio

-Welcome to my portfolio!
-My name is **Roy Ian Nasser**, and this site is a reflection of my journey, passion, and commitment to cybersecurity.
+Welcome to my portfolio!, and this site is a reflection of my journey, passion, and commitment to cybersecurity.

 ## 🚀 About This Portfolio

-From the moment I discovered the intricate world of cybersecurity, I was captivated—not just by the challenge of defending digital frontiers, but by the artistry of problem-solving it demands.
-Every vulnerability is a puzzle waiting to be solved, and every solution is a story of resilience and creativity.

-I’ve chosen to build my portfolio using [Jekyll’s Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme because it perfectly reflects my approach to cybersecurity: clean, focused, and purposeful.
-In cybersecurity, clarity is everything—an effective defense is never cluttered, always precise.
-Minimal Mistakes’ design philosophy mirrors this ethos, allowing my work and passion to take center stage without distraction.

 This site is more than a collection of projects; it’s a chronicle of my dedication to learning, growing, and contributing to the cybersecurity community.
 Each project, write-up, and capture-the-flag challenge featured here showcases not only my technical skills but also the curiosity and persistence that drive me to dig deeper.

 As you explore my site, you’ll see how I approach cybersecurity as both a science and an art—where every detail matters, and every challenge is an opportunity to innovate.